 Think of it this way: if you sliced that rib roast into steaks, how much salt would you sprinkle on each of those steaks?
 Add it together and you’ll see that a heavy coating on the outside isn’t so crazy.

 Another rule of thumb that helps with whole chicken and turkey—use about 1 tablespoon of coarse kosher salt or 1 and 1/2 teaspoons finely ground salt per 4 pounds of bird.
 I prefer Diamond Crystal kosher salt because it’s inexpensive and easy to sprinkle evenly, but you can absolutely use whatever kind of salt you’re most familiar and comfortable with.

-After salting, set your food aside, ideally on a rack so air can circulate all around the food, and ideally the rack is on a rimmed baking sheet or pan, to catch any liquids that might drip.
+After salting, set your food aside, ideally on a rack so air can circulate all around the food, and ideally the rack is on a rimmed baking sheet or roasting pan, to catch any liquids that might drip.
 Leave the food uncovered while it’s brining—or, if you must, lightly covered with foil or plastic wrap.

-How long?
+How long do I dry brine?
 As with wet brining, the bigger the food, the longer the brine.
 Steaks, chops, and fillets can sit unrefrigerated for 45 minutes with their dry brine on.
 Alternatively, put them uncovered in the fridge for up to 6 hours.
 Larger roasts and whole chickens and turkeys should rest in the refrigerator for least overnight, if not 1 to 3 days.

 Another way to tell how long: the food will be dry on the surface.
 If it’s wet, that means the liquid that was drawn out of the food has dissolved the salt, but hasn’t yet been reabsorbed.
 So the seasoning won’t yet be through and through, and the process won’t yet result in a crisped, brown skin.

 Cooking Dry-brined Foods